 This cherry picking of quotes to push a certain narrative seems to have become an unfortunate habit for him (Bassam’s above articles demonstrate this).
 But there is no doubt Maturidi does reject the Hadith based on content criticism and similar examples can be found from other Ulama.
 The point of contention is his continuous dichotomy that is being presented of the Muhaddithin vs. the Hanafis.
 On this very Hadith (like the case of the black magic Hadith which is yet to be responded to) Abu Ja’far al-Tahawi accepts it.

 ‘Imam Tahawi another genuinely authoritative and genuinely early Hanafi scholar from the fourth century (as opposed to the handpicked, novel and ‘cross party’ groups of scholars served up to a vulnerable Muslim public by those demanding blasphemy killing)’

-He says; “But there is no doubt Maturidi does reject the Hadith based on content criticism and similar examples can be found from other Ulama.”
+“But there is no doubt Maturidi does reject the Hadith based on content criticism and similar examples can be found from other Ulama.”